 Top Performance Testing Tools:

-Having run more than two-million tests, Load Impact is a market leader in load performance testing tools.
-It is simple to use and is favoured for realistically creating simulated load conditions to test a site’s durability.
-It works by generating traffic over a confined period of time to simulate a maximum load situation.
+k6, formerly named Load Impact, continues as a market leader in load performance testing tools.
+It is a simple to use open source too that’s favoured for realistically creating simulated load conditions to test a site’s durability.
+It works by generating traffic over a confined period of time to replicate a maximum load situation.
 A load can be generated from ten or more international locations and automated testing can be scheduled to run overnight.

 WebLOAD by RADVIEW